 This post contains affiliate links.
 Disclosure policy here.

 You can make as many Book Ornaments as you like.
 Just get enough paper and ornaments!

 - Scissors, paper cutter, or tag punch

 - Brown or Tea-Darkened ink pad

 - Small hole punch

 This project looks great with the pages from a vintage book (they are really cheap at thrift stores or garage sales).
 If you don’t want to tear up an old book, you could easily substitute scrapbook paper or newspaper.

 Tip: I used plastic ornaments because they are less delicate, but you can use either plastic or glass with beautiful results.

 STEP 1: Glitterize the Hanger

 Take your hanger out of the ornament.
-Place it on a work surface covered in newspaper or other protectant.
+Place it on a work surface covered in newspaper or other protective surface.
 Paint it with Mod Podge and then sprinkle glitter over it making sure the surface is covered.
 Let dry.